 High Value: This should be a no-brainer, but your offer has to be meaningful and so does your content in order for your reactivation campaign to be successful.

 In a case study published by Marketing Sherpa, the Denver Center for Performing Arts achieved a 506% ROI by using a three email and one direct mail series targeted at 40,000 subscribers who had not purchased in over 2 years.

 To get to this segment, they first broke down the data on their list of 550,000 subscribers and identified that a total of 190,000 names were duplicates.
 This list cleaning step is key to an effective campaign.

 Once they had cleaned their list of duplicates, they did a deep dive into their data to see what kind of subscribers in the past had been most likely to reactivate after over 2 years of not purchasing.

-They identified several key demographic factors that the majority returning customers had, and then identified lapsed customers who shared these characteristics to create a highly targeted list of 40,000 contacts to target for reactivation.
-This data analysis step is time consuming, but can drastically increase the odds of success for a reactivation email series.
+They identified several key demographic factors that the majority of returning customers had, and then identified lapsed customers who shared these characteristics to create a highly targeted list of 40,000 contacts to target for reactivation.
+This data analysis step is time-consuming, but can drastically increase the odds of success for a reactivation email series.

 Email one of their series used the subject line/offer: “We miss you!
 Come back & save 50%.”
 This email has both exclusivity (we miss YOU!) and value (50% off!)

 The next two emails were essentially reminders but used the subject lines "Your exclusive 50% discount is expiring" and "EXPIRES TOMORROW — Your exclusive 50% discount" to drive home the time-sensitivity of the offer.

 To optimize your deliverability and mitigate risk, consider throttling or spreading your reactivation campaign out over time rather than blasting it out in a single send.
 By using a tool like Seventh Sense to throttle and optimize your send, you minimize the chances of your campaign being labeled as spam.